core-extensions/job-queue/README.md

 ### Requirements

-* Scalability: Possible to add additional workers to pool (for some group of tasks too)
+* Possible to add additional workers to pool (for some group of tasks too)
-* Scalability: Possible to add additional workers
-* Scalability: One task can be executed only by one worker at the same time (see acknowledgment + basic_qos)
+* One task can be executed only by one worker at the same time (see acknowledgment + basic_qos)
-* Flexibility: Ability to group jobs to chains that will be run sequentially
+* Ability to group jobs to chains that will be run sequentially
   examples:
     - https://laravel.com/docs/11.x/queues#job-chaining и https://laravel.com/docs/11.x/queues#chains-and-batches
     - https://docs.celeryq.dev/en/stable/userguide/canvas.html#chains
     - https://github.com/path/android-priority-jobqueue (group)
-* Flexibility: Ability to revoke handling job (in long-running iterable handlers too)
+* Ability to revoke handling job (in long-running iterable handlers too)
-* Flexibility: Ability to view errors of handling and react to them
+* Ability to view errors of handling and react to them
-* Stability: Ability to re-run jobs
+* Ability to re-run jobs

 ### Wishes